implodingduck/aks-blue-green-canary/README.md

 Setup the basic example by running `2-basic-setup.sh`

+Validate that the services have been created with `3-basic-get-service-ips.sh`

 ## Ingress Controller
 Kubernetes provides the kind `ingress` but in order for it to work it needs a [controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
 For this lab we will use [nginx-ingress controller](https://github.com/kubernetes/ingress-nginx/)